Faxanadus/TransTrans/README.md

 If you are using a different translation app than the defaults shown under the "App Setup" button, you will need to specify the text input area, the translation output area, and the translate button of that translation app (if present).
 This can be done in the same manner as the first step by clicking the corresponging button in this app and then clicking the needed text areas and button of the translation app.

-This app automatically generates and continuosly updates a text file named --TransDisplayLog--.txt in the script's own directory, on startup.
+This app automatically generates and continuosly updates a text file named -DisplayLog.txt in the script's own directory, on startup.
 This file is intended to be used by text readers (such an OBS Text(GDI+) Source) so the final output can be shown.
 Optionally, a separate app text display area can be set up under the App Setup button.
 If you are using an OBS Text(GDI+) Source, be sure to specify the --TransDisplayLog--.txt file location in the source properties and use the "Chatlog Mode" option, setting the "Chatlog Line Limit" as needed.

 **Limitations**:
 Being based on Autohotkey, this app may not be able to grab text from applications such as web browsers or applications based off of web browsers, and works best when it can grab text directly from memory.
 If the app cannot grab the text directly, the manual keyboard and mouse methods may still work, and while effort has been made to prevent interruptions (by swapping to the mouse method if you are using copy and paste keys on the keyboard, or swapping to the keyboard method if you are dragging around applications that are in-use by this app) interruptions may still happen as these manual methods rely on simulated mouse clicks and keyboard button presses.